hollermay/hollermay/README.md

 ## What you will see here...

-- 🤖 **AI/ML Fanatic**: I'm usually found lost in sufring on articles around artificial intelligence and machine learning.
+- 🤖 **AI/ML Fanatic**: I'm usually found lost in surfing on articles around artificial intelligence and machine learning.
 I've even conquered the Microsoft AI Skills Challenge!

 - 🌐 **Web Wizard**: Crafting captivating web experiences is my specialty.
 Whether it's making apps dance on all screens or designing eye-catching interfaces, I'm your frontend go-to.
 Scrimba certified!!! ✨